jakedwinfield/apero/content/about/header/index.md

 ---

 <!-- this is a subheadline -->
+I am a Program Supervisor, Senior Research Analyst at Detroit Public Schools Community District in the Department of Research and Data Science.
+My work at DPSCD largely focuses on program evaluation of various initiatives to improve student outcomes.

+My dissertation, supported by an AERA-NSF dissertation grant, examined access and enrollment in dual enrollment courses using QuantCrit and intersectionality.
+More information about my work is available [here](https://jakedwinfield.com/project/dissertation/).

-I am a Ph.D.
-Candidate in Policy and Organizational Studies at Temple University.
-I research the intersection of community-university relationships and college access for minoritized students using multiple methods and critical race theory.
-I currently work as a teaching assistant for undergraduate research methods courses and general education courses in the College of Education and Human Development.
-Before graduate school, I taught high school math in rural Arkansas and Phoenix, Arizona in high schools that predominantly served Black and Latinx students, respectively.
+Before my graduate school, I taught high school math in rural Arkansas and Phoenix, Arizona in high schools that predominantly served Black and Latinx students, respectively.